cgatno/measuring-cup/README.md

 module, I think it's a great little project to hack on if you're just getting started with Node or looking for something fun to work on.

-Despite it's whimsical nature, this project places an emphasis on writing well-structured, quality code.
+Despite its whimsical nature, this project places an emphasis on writing well-structured, quality code.
 Major features should be testable and accompanied by a unit test.